-for all $n\geq 1$, giving partial $K$-stability results.
+Rieffel (\cite{rieffel12}) showed that for a unital C*-algebra with stable rank one, the natural inclusions of unitary groups induce isomorphisms for all $n\geq 1$, giving partial $K$-stability results.
 Elliott, Ho, and Toms~(\cite{elliott2009class}) have further shown that simple, unital, diagonal AH-algebras always have stable rank one.
-Using Theorem~\ref{mainthm1}, we can extend this partial picture: if such an algebra is also infinite-dimensional, it automatically satisfies the growth condition in Theorem~\ref{mainthm1}, and consequently, tensor products of these algebras with arbitrary C*-algebras are $K$-stable.
+Using Theorem~\ref{mainthm1}, we can extend this partial picture: If such an algebra is also infinite-dimensional, it automatically satisfies the growth condition in Theorem~\ref{mainthm1}, and consequently, tensor products of these algebras with arbitrary C*-algebras are $K$-stable.